taliahwh/geared/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A blogging platform for journalists covering the NBA to create, edit, save, and share articles.
-Uses Spotify API to feature a collection of league-related podcasts.
-Includes admin functionality to manage users and handle writer requests.
+A sports trading-card mobile app inspired by depop that allows users to upload and archive their card collection to store in one place.
+Like, comment, search, or send messages between users and build a community with like-minded interests.

 ### Built With